SWE-bench

 ```

-You cannot continue working (reading, editing, testing) in any way on this task after submitting.
+- You CANNOT continue working (reading, editing, testing) in any way on this task after submitting.

 </instructions>

-action_observation_template: |
+observation_template: |

 <returncode>{{output.returncode}}</returncode>